snaily16/mobile_detection/README.md

 You can choose _one_ of the following three ways to get started with darkflow.

 1. Just build the Cython extensions in place.
-NOTE: If installing this way you will have to use `./flow` in the cloned darkflow directory instead of `flow` as darkflow is not installed globally.
     ```
     python3 setup.py build_ext --inplace
     ```